wattse13/120_work/hw_3/readme.md

 ## Closing Thoughts

 I am excited to start coding.
 Playing around with different shapes and colors is fun, and I am often surprised how straight forward a lot of the function names are.
 At the moment, it's a little difficult to imagine how I will ever be able to write any complex programs, especially when looking at some high-end art pieces written by exprienced users, but I trust that given a lot of time I'll make some progress.

+## Edit

+I did try and help Hayley with a problem she posted to our class repository.
+Unfortunately, I don't know how successful I was as I didn't quite understand her problem and she closed the thread before I could see if she made an update or not.